bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2019-03-19-newsletter.md

 witness versions, you don't need to do anything special.
-The witness script version may be a different number, requiring you to use the corresponding `OP_0` to `OP_16` opcode, and the commitment may be a different length (up to 40 bytes), but nothing else changes.
+The witness script version may be a different number, requiring you to use the corresponding `OP_0` to `OP_16` opcode, and the commitment may be a different length (from 2 to 40 bytes), but nothing else about the output changes.
+Because length variations are allowed, ensure your fee estimation software considers the actual size of the scriptPubKey rather than using a constant someone previously calculated based on P2PKH or P2SH sizes.

 What you see above is the entire change you need to make on the backend of your software in order to enable sending to bech32